deleeuwblue/liberty-mqoncloud-resource-adapter/README.md

 Copy the supplied wmq.jmsra.ivt.ear to the server dropins folder, i.e. /usr/servers/servermq/dropins

 Now add the required server.xml configuration for the IVT app.
-This is where things get interesting as the official documentation is not specicially written with MQ on Cloud in mind.
+This is where things get interesting as the official documentation does not include configuration for TLS, which is enabled by default for MQ on Cloud Queue Manager of v9.2.1 and above.

 server start servermq